 There is no mistaking the body language of a toddler who wants to be picked up and embraced.
-In any language to anyone of any age, the eager upturned face, the outstretched little arms, the quivering muscles speak volumes even if the child can not yet voice her wants.
+In any language to anyone of any age, the eager upturned face, the outstretched little arms, and the quivering muscles speak volumes, even if the child cannot yet voice her wants.
 Nor is it easy to miss the intent of a person who approaches you with an outstretched hand no matter what direction the palm is facing.
-Yet some people do manage to miss the obvious body language cues.
+Yet some people do manage to miss obvious body language cues.

 I have tried extending a hand, smiling, and stepping back when a mad hugger descends on me.
 Do you know the type I refer to as mad huggers?
 They are promiscuous huggers who enfold to their bosoms anyone in their path.
-“Never met a person I didn’t like” kind of lover of humanity who feels that even though I might express verbally or by my body language that I am just not into such intimate contact, feels self-righteously that s/he can dispel any objections by hugging them away anyway.
+That “never met a person I didn’t like” kind of lover of humanity who feels self-righteously that even though I might express verbally or by my body language that I am just not into such intimate contact, s/he can dispel any objections by hugging them away anyway.

-So I have tried the smile and extended hand along with the very specific expression of my feelings: “I’m just not a hugger, I’m afraid” and what happens?
-I have gotten the smug response of “Surely that doesn’t apply to me,” and again the absolute certainty that the person can hug away my defense.
+So I have tried the smile and extended hand along with the very specific expression of my feelings: “I’m just not a hugger, I’m afraid.”
+And what happens?
+I have gotten the smug response, “Surely that doesn’t apply to me,” and again, the absolute certainty that the person can hug away my defense.